GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 Dan Newman

-Just to state, William.
+Just to explain to William.
 The first question is whether competitor is being affected like us or to a lesser or greater extent.
-I mean our competitors are affected by the current situation, have they've been affected in terms of their construction timelines, [indiscernible].

 William Huang